-Given the range of functional site types expected of collectors (cf. Binford 1980).
-What attributes should be used to identify Plains Archaic residential base, field camp, station, locations, caches, and mortuary sites in the CRSU?
+Given the range of functional site types expected of collectors (cf. Binford 1980), what attributes should be used to identify Plains Archaic residential base, field camp, station, locations, caches, and mortuary sites in the CRSU?

-What subsistence resources were available to people of the Plains Archaic period inhabiting in the CRSU?
-How did subsistence resource availability vary from the Early to the Middle to Late Plains Archaic periods in the CRSU?
+What subsistence resources were available to people of the Plains Archaic period inhabiting the CRSU?
+How did subsistence resource availability vary from Early to Middle to Late Plains Archaic periods in the CRSU?